 My works celebrate a quality which exaggerates colour and perspectives, intentionally exposing brush marks and paint drips to show signs of the hand made and contribute to the visual environment of my works.
 I also love to capture light and subjects from unusual perspectives, as I believe there is an honesty in the imperfect.

 Originally from Perth, my husband and I have been performing volunteer work for the past 10 years in countries such as Papua New Guinea, Myanmar, Indonesia, Hong Kong, Taiwan, Solomon Islands and the Philippines.
+Now based and located in Cronulla, Sydney

 Subjects are a diverse fusion of my personal travels and experiences along with memories and encounters with the special individuals I met.
 I find moments that inspire me, endeavour to capture them and translate it into my art so my audience can experience it as well.